 There are four types of NAND flash, with an erratic naming convention: SLC (single-level cell), MLC (multi-level cell), TLC (triple-level cell), and QLC (quad-level cell).
 SLC NAND is used for cache in SSDs and HDDs, but DRAM is more common.
 In terms of the number of bits of data each scheme's cell can handle, SLC, MLC, TLC, and QLC accommodate 1, 2, 3, and 4, respectively.
 Software is required to do this, but any variation in the voltages cells can accept plays havoc.

 Some users might be tempted to eschew bargain-basement TLC and QLC SSDs and return to HDDs, but knowledgeable buyers will buy from vendors who supply MLC NAND flash.

 Samsung revealed that it is out-of-touch with the SSD industry, but in a good way, asserting in a press release: "Samsung expects that the industry will now focus more on the high performance and reliability of memory storage, rather than immerse itself in a chip scaling race."

 Samsung offers 3-D NAND flash in both MLC and TLC, but all of its competitors are concentrating on TLC, with most SSDs only being released with TLC in a race to the bottom.
 Samsung's press release demonstrated that the company intends to be the leader in the high-end market for both consumer and enterprise SSDs.

-Brad Smith, president and chief legal officer of Microsoft, wailed regarding WannaCrypt ransomware which was negligently lost by the NSA, with its former name being EternalBlue:
+Brad Smith, president and chief legal officer of Microsoft, said regarding WannaCrypt ransomware which was negligently lost by the NSA, with its former name being EternalBlue: